-We have a couple recommendations on where to eat when you’re in Milwaukee.
-For my last few day trips to Milwaukee I’ve ended up stopping in the Fond Du Lac area.
+We have a couple of recommendations on where to eat when you’re in Milwaukee.
+For my last few day trips to Milwaukee, I’ve ended up stopping in the Fond Du Lac area.

 Luckily, traveling along 41 between the Fox Cities and Milwaukee isn’t exactly a stunning view, but there are lots of places to stop for gas, food, and shopping (Oshkosh Outlets anyone?).

 - Comet Cafe is located in the East Side and serves some of the best comfort food in the city!

 - Blue’s Egg in downtown Milwaukee is famous for its delicious brunch.